balena-os/balena-os/pages/docs/gettingstarted.md

 # Getting Started on the {{ $device.name }}

-In resinOS all application logic and services are encapsulated in Docker containers.
+In balenaOS all application logic and services are encapsulated in Docker containers.
 In this getting started guide we will walk you through setting up one of our pre-built development OS images and creating a simple application container.
-In the guide we will use the `resin` CLI tool to make things super easy.
+In the guide we will use the `balena` CLI tool to make things super easy.
 However, for those that like to do things the hard way, we got you covered as well.

 ## Download an Image
-To get a resinOS device setup, we will first need to flash a system image on to the device, so head over to [resinos.io](https://resinos.io/#downloads) and grab the development OS for your board.
-Currently resinOS supports 20 different boards and several different architectures.
+To get a balenaOS device setup, we will first need to flash a system image on to the device, so head over to [balenaos.io](https://balenaos.io/) and grab the development OS for your board.
+Currently balenaOS supports 20 different boards and several different architectures.
 See the [Supported Boards](/docs/supportedboards/) section for more details.

 Once the download is finished, make sure to decompress it and keep it somewhere safe, we will need it very soon!
 ``` bash
 $ wget {{ $device.download_url }}
 ```

-## Install the Resin CLI
+## Install the Balena CLI
-The resin cli, is a collection of utilities which helps us to develop resinOS based application containers.
+The balena cli, is a collection of utilities which helps us to develop balenaOS based application containers.
 It’s not strictly necessary, but makes life so so much sweeter, but if you like doing things the hard way, skip over to the next section.

 Currently the CLI is a node.js based command line tool which requires that our system has the following dependencies installed and in our path: